DongminWu/markdown_notebook/Notes/Human-side-of-innovation-preparing-final-test/Human-side-of-innovation-preparing-final-test.md

 Innovation:

 - Production of creative ideas and implementation
-- Relative novelty (e.g., ideas may be adopted from otherorganizations)
+- Relative novelty (e.g., ideas may be adopted from other organizations)
 - Primarily an inter-individual(人与人之间的) social process

 **Measurement of creativity**